 Microsoft is dismissing weaknesses discovered in its Virtual PC software that enable an attacker to bypass Windows security features and exploit common vulnerabilities in applications.

-A Microsoft spokesperson said Wednesday that it has no immediate plans to address a
+A Microsoft spokesperson said Wednesday that it has no immediate plans to address a Virtual PC hypervisor memory protection vulnerability discovered by an exploit writer at Core Security Technologies Inc.

 "As the behavior described in Core's Advisory simply calls out a way for an attacker to more easily exploit security vulnerabilities that must already be present on the system vs. a new, standalone vulnerability, we have no plans to alter the Windows Virtual PC environment," the spokesperson wrote in an email message.
 "Microsoft is of course always evaluating ways to strengthen security mitigations present in its software and may choose to integrate them when they reach a sufficient level of quality and offer value to our customers."